mplumer/budget-max/README.md

 Type the name of a transaction, the amount, and click to either add or subtract the funds from your budget.
 A record of the transaction is kept, and reflected in the dynamic graph below the inputs.

 ### Contributing
-Budget-Max is an open source project built from starter code, cloned from a Vanderbilt Coding Bootcamp assignment.
+Budget-Max is an open source project built from starter code, cloned from the Vanderbilt University Coding Bootcamp.
 Anyone is encouraged to contribute by cloning or forking the code and working to improve its function and versatility.

 ### Questions